Bernard Arnault: Request for Belgian citizenship

 In 2013, it was disclosed that Arnault planned to apply for Belgian citizenship and was considering moving to Belgium.
 In April 2013, Arnault said that he had been misquoted and that he never intended to leave France: "I repeatedly said that I would stay as a resident in France and that I would continue to pay my taxes...
 Today, I decided to remove any ambiguity.
 I withdraw my request for Belgian nationality.
 Requesting Belgian nationality was to better protect the foundation that I created with the sole purpose of ensuring the continuity and integrity of the LVMH group if I were to die."

 On 10 April 2013, Arnault announced he had decided to abandon his application for Belgian citizenship, saying he did not want the move to be misinterpreted as a measure of tax evasion, at a time when France faced economic and social challenges.
 Arnault also stated several employees requested to leave France for tax purposes but he declined their requests, explaining "the 75% tax would not raise a lot of revenue but should prove less divisive, as now it was set to be levied on firms rather than people, and only due to stay in place for two years."

 Transport

 Arnault owned the 70 m converted research vessel Amadeus, which was sold in late 2015.
 His current 101.5 m yacht Symphony was built in the Netherlands by Feadship.

 In October 2022, Arnault stated that LVMH sold its private jet after a Twitter user began to track its flights and stated he began renting private aircraft for his personal and business flights instead.
 The aircraft was a Bombardier Global 7500 which was registered F-GVMA.

 Lifestyle

 Arnault plays tennis weekly, watches his weight, and works continually.

+Arnault is a practicing Catholic by tradition and receives Communion.